- April 11, 2014

 - Posted by: Paul Foster

-Business insights are under rated!
-Sure, we all collect a few at random as we burn through our business life, but there is actually a valuable methodology to getting insights that will make your business better!
+Business insights are underrated!
+Sure, we all collect a few at random as we burn through our business life, but there is actually a valuable methodology for gaining insights that will make your business better!

 I am not talking about boring informational insights you might get from reading a blog or something – these are real insights about your specific business you can act on as soon as you learn them.

-A good insight is a complete unknown until your actually do something to uncover it.
+A good insight is a complete unknown until you actually do something to uncover it.

 The Business Insight I discovered today is: _________________________________

 - Decide you want to learn something new about your business.
 If you think you already know everything, you can stop right here and type “nothing” in the blank space.

 - Set up an experiment to test an assumption.
 Your customers are always a good place to look for new insights.
 For example, maybe you aren’t sure whether your current guarantee is any good.
 You could set up the experiment by make the assumption: “Our guarantee is a big reason why our customers do business with us.”